 Located on the Hamilton highway, Lismore is a favourite stopover for many and the historic buildings in the township are well worth some further exploration.

-A village of character with Mount Elephant as it's backdrop.
-Mount Elephant is visible for 60kms in each direction and looms large on the volcanic landcsape.
+A village of character with Mount Elephant as its backdrop.
+Mount Elephant is visible for 60km in every direction and looms large on the volcanic landscape.

 Dry stone walls, weathered windmills, a bluestone bridge and an historic hotel converted to a Bed and Breakfast.
 Use the tiny village of Darlington as a base for exploring volcanic lakes and plains and southern edge of the Grampians.